jromers/ansible-olam/odb/README.md

 Modules from the [ovirt.ovirt Ansible collection](https://docs.ansible.com/ansible/latest/collections/ovirt/ovirt/index.html) are used and should be downloaded before using the playbooks.
 Read the collection documentation page for additional explanation or for extending the functionality of the playbooks.

 The playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager, but should run on other Ansible platforms too.
+The remote host is the OLVM engine to run the tasks of the playbook, make sure the ``python3-ovirt-engine-sdk4`` package exists on the engine host.

 ## How to setup a Oracle Database template in Oracle Linux Virtualization Manager